-- attract and maximize the flow of foreign direct investment into Bosnia and Herzegovina, and encourage existing foreign investors to further expand and develop their businesses in BiH; - facilitate the interaction between public and private sectors, and have an active role in policy advocacy in order to contribute to continually improving environment for business investment and economic development; and - promote a positive image of Bosnia and Herzegovina as a country that is attractive to foreign investors.
+- attract and maximize the flow of foreign direct investment into Bosnia and Herzegovina, and encourage existing foreign investors to further expand and develop their businesses in BiH; - facilitate the interaction between public and private sectors, and have an active role in policy advocacy in order to contribute to continually improving environment for business investment and economic development; and promote a positive image of Bosnia and Herzegovina as a country that is attractive to foreign investors.

 The Government of BiH has mandated the Foreign Investment Promotion Agency to facilitate and support foreign direct investment.
 The Agency offers practical assistance in dealing with government institutions, by working directly with investors and, more structurally, by assisting the government in improving the legal framework for foreign investments.
-FIPA will also assist investors to develop contacts with the public and private sector.
+FIPA also assists investors to develop contacts with the public and private sector.

 The fact-sheets with investment-related indicators, matchmaking and sector studies, elaborated by FIPA's experts and independent consultants, ensure that investors are fully aware of the opportunities that BiH presents.
-Moreover, FIPA works alongside the embassies and diplomatic missions of BiH that can also help you explore investment opportunities in our country.
+Moreover, FIPA works alongside the embassies and diplomatic missions of BiH that can also help to explore further investment opportunities.